Top 100 SaaS Companies Survey 2023

 Commissions Capitalization

-ASC 606, enacted in 2018, mandates that companies capitalize sales commissions if such costs are expected to be recovered through future revenues unless the amortization period is one year or less.
+ASC 340-40, issued in conjunction with ASC 606 and adopted by most companies in 2018, mandates that companies capitalize sales commissions if such costs are expected to be recovered through future revenues unless the amortization period is one year or less.

-The capitalization of costs incremental to obtaining a contract and determining the amortization period is one of the most significant areas affected by ASC 606, as companies no longer have the option to immediately “expense as you go.”
+The capitalization of costs incremental to obtaining a contract and determining the amortization period is one of the most significant areas affected by the revenue guidance, as companies no longer have the option to immediately “expense as you go.”

 Development Cost Capitalization

-Website Development Costs SUBTOPIC 350-50 Capitalize costs incurred to purchase software tools, or costs incurred during the application development stage for internally developed tools.
+SUBTOPIC 350-50 Capitalize costs incurred to purchase software tools or costs incurred during the application development stage for internally developed tools.

 Traditional Software License